 2) I outright binned a few topics.

-I totally do NOT recommend this to future candidates.
+I totally do NOT recommend this to current CFA Level 1 candidates.

 But apart from doing the practice questions in the exams, I skipped these 3 topics: